 Serious terrorist incidents, including suicide bombings and other bomb attacks, occur regularly in Afghanistan.
 There have been a number of major attacks in Kabul, including in the most heavily fortified areas of the capital.
 Attacks have targeted hotels and residential compounds used by Westerners, embassies, government buildings and NATO bases and facilities of international humanitarian groups.
 There have also been recent attacks on supermarkets, including an establishment frequented by foreigners, restaurants, police stations, schools and medical facilities.
 Incomplete buildings, including in Kabul, have been used by militants as staging points for a number of attacks in the past.

-Recent threat reporting indicates a heightened threat of terrorist attacks in the lead up the Afghan elections on 5 April 2014 and possibly beyond.
+Elections were held in Afghanistan on 5 April 2014.
+A second round of elections is likely to be held in the coming weeks.
+Reporting indicates there is a heightened threat of terrorist attack during the election period and possibly beyond.
 Attacks targeting candidates, Afghan government officials, government buildings, election-related facilities and other venues across Afghanistan, including Kabul, are highly likely as militants attempt to disrupt the elections.

 Foreigners, and those working for international organisations, continue to be deliberately targeted.
 Some attacks have involved multiple, consecutive explosions.
 A large number of people, including civilian foreign nationals, have been killed.